Apple Cheese Skillet Cornbread

 cornmeal and flour combined in a bowl with other dry ingredients

-First, combine the cornmeal, flour, baking powder and salt in a large bowl.
+First, combine the cornmeal, flour, baking powder and salt in a bowl that is large enough to hold all of the batter.

-Then in a separate bowl, beat the egg with a whisk (or a fork).
+In a separate bowl, beat an egg with a whisk (or fork) until it is light and fluffy.

 cornbread wet ingredients mixed with dry ingredients in a bowl